Updated on September 6, 2022

 Pigmentary Glaucoma and Vigorous Exercise

-Some exercises' strenuous movements and jarring motions can cause pigment granules to flake off the iris into the eye fluid.
+Vigorous exercises are associated with PDS and pigmentary glaucoma.
+This is because some exercises’ strenuous movements and jarring motions can cause pigment granules to flake off the iris and into the eye fluid.

-Some aerobic exercises such as biking, swimming, and walking promote lower intraocular pressure by improving blood flow to the brain and eyes.
+Some aerobic exercises such as biking, swimming, and walking promote lower intraocular pressure.
+This is because it improves blood flow to the brain and eyes.

 If you have PDS, consult an eye doctor before exercising.
-Medication to lower eye pressure can help prevent pressure spikes before exercising.
+Before exercising, you can also take medications that lower eye pressure to prevent pressure spikes.

 An ophthalmologist diagnoses pigmentary glaucoma during an eye exam.
 They will look for evidence of pigment fragments in the drainage angle and check intraocular pressure.